 How To Register

-Registration is now available for January to June of 2017 for those schools located within the Greater Toronto Area.
-To register your class for this free program please contact:
+Registration is now available for those schools located within the Greater Toronto Area.
+To register your class for this program please contact:

 Schools Program Coordinator

 Wheelchair Basketball Canada | Ontario Wheelchair Sports Association

 “Our students, literally, were begging and screaming for more.
 They wanted to ask more questions, those who had a chance craved more time to try out the wheelchairs; those who didn’t get a chance were bouncing at the opportunity to hopefully have a turn.
 It was a hit, our gymnasium was electric.
 The students and staff loved it!!!